 ‘I go into Groove and they get sick of me.
 No I dont want any Electro…The DJ is using the decks as a musical instrument, very positive that.
 Apparently Davy D was down as Gullivers and wiped everybody away.
 Also I saw Grandmaster DST with Herbie Hancock and I thought he was masterful’.

-Or you could start with an incredibly inventive show from Spring 1987, his first ever ‘Power Nite FM’ show on BBC Radio London.
+Or you could start with an incredibly inventive show from Spring 1987, his first ever ‘Power Nite FM’ show during his short-lived stint at BBC Radio London [He’d joined Capital by September that year].
 He mixes versions of I Know You Got Soul from Bobby Byrd & Rakim, plays It’s Time to Chill by T La Rock, and a ‘radio exclusive’ of the extended edit of Miracles by the Jackson Sisters.
 In a resourceful display, to layer up the mix, he uses snippets from Monty Python, Madness, Beastie Boys, Lenny Henry & Frankie Goes to Hollywood [Chris Barrie].

 We usually cover Hip-Hop and Rap here at RRR but along with his old buddy Jeff Young with his Big Beat Show, Pete was and still is a crucial figure in the cultures and scenes that care about music.
 He was instrumental in bringing Rap music to masses of people, kids and adults alike that may have not have heard it outside the biggest cities up and down the British Isles.